PAMILYAS

 Filipino Pronunciation: beel-yuh-sen-YOR

-Legacy: Named after Nate Villaseñor, he started as the Ultimate Coach, became Goodphil Chair during UH’s host year, and then went on to become a two-term president.
-He participated in Ultimate Frisbee, Basketball, Modern, Spirit, and Cultural.
-He was known for being an active and outgoing Goodphil Chair during UH’s hosting year in 2017, one of the best Goodphils, and led UHFSA to place 1st overall.
+Legacy: Named after Nate Villaseñor, he started his UHFSA career as the coach for ultimate frisbee.
+He then became GoodPhil Chair during UH’s host year in 2017 and then went on to become a two-term president.
+He participated in ultimate frisbee, basketball, Modern, Spirit, and Cultural.
+He was best known for being an active and outgoing GoodPhil Chair during UH’s hosting year in 2017, considered to be one of the best GoodPhils, and led UHFSA to place first overall.

 Pamilya General (heh-neh-RRUL)